luvkylo/scrapy_forum/README.md

 ### Scrapping Reddit for more updated news

-You can press "Start Discovering" to load more recent news
+You can press "Start Discovering" to load more recent news.
+- A title and the most upvoted comment on Reddit is provided
+- You can click on the item to go to the News site

 ![Result](img/home.png)